Zion & Lennox

-Zion & Lennox are a reggaeton music duo from Carolina, Puerto Rico.
+Zion & Lennox was a Puerto Rican music duo from Carolina, Puerto Rico.
 In 2004, Zion & Lennox released their first studio album titled Motivando a la Yal under White Lion Records.
-After their first album, Zion & Lennox decided to start their own label, Baby Records Inc. The duo is made up of Félix Ortiz (Zion) and Gabriel Pizarro (Lennox).
-Zion & Lennox are considered to be the pioneers of romantic reggaeton.
+After their first album, Zion & Lennox decided to start their own label, Baby Records Inc. The duo was made up of Félix Ortiz (Zion) and Gabriel Pizarro (Lennox).

 Personal lives

 Félix Ortiz Torres and Gabriel Pizarro were born in Carolina, Puerto Rico.
 They met in 1992, while living in the same neighborhood and having common interests in reggaeton.
 Their common taste for music quickly became a serious passion and a reason to work together and thoroughly in the reggaeton genre, once Lennox's brother, whose nickname was Mackie, invited them to officially sing a theme in 2001, though they had already been a duo since 2000.

 While Zion & Lennox developed a deep interest in the new genre during that time, their focus was distinct from the most typical themes within the underground scene.
 They gave reggaeton what they currently refer to as "the commercial touch", that is, less explicit and graphic lyrics.

 Since then they had been very popular within the underground scene, until they came to have their first great opportunity in the 2003 compilation album Desafío by the producers Luny Tunes together with Noriega.

 Both have relatives who are prominent singers in the reggaeton genre.
 Zion is the second cousin of chorus singer Jory Boy, who was part of the Nova & Jory duo, while Lennox is the brother of Luis Pizarro, better known as Mackie Ranks, of the former reggaeton duo Yaga y Mackie.